 - Additional Information:

 - After your Procore point of contact enables the tool, Procore recommends that you update your default permission templates.
-See Manage Permission Templates.
+See Manage Project Permissions Templates.